dafni

 Materials for stimuli:

-We’ll run a “Faces versus houses / scenes localiser, as this works well and is a very robust experiment.
+We’ll run a “Faces versus objects / scenes localiser, as this works well and is a very robust experiment.

 Stimulus images courtesy of Michael J. Tarr, Center for the Neural Basis of Cognition and Department of Psychology, Carnegie Mellon University, https://www.tarrlab.org/.
 Funding provided by NSF award 0339122.